emmanuelgjr/2025LLMTop10Mapping/SAMM.md

 ---

 It is crucial for stakeholders across governance, design, implementation, verification, and operational phases to continuously collaborate and ensure the responsible development and deployment of LLM technologies.
+From a professional standpoint, integrating SAMM with the OWASP Top 10 for LLM Applications is essential for developing secure, scalable AI applications.
+SAMM offers a maturity model that structures the approach to vulnerabilities, helping teams identify, mitigate, and manage risks throughout the lifecycle of LLMs.
+This mapping ensures that security isn't an afterthought but a fundamental aspect of design, implementation, and operations, promoting trust and compliance within industries increasingly reliant on AI technologies.